 Summary: By Allan Chochinov, Chair, MFA Products of Design Sept.
 25, 2018 I hate meetings.
 We all hate meetings.
 I know people who, in their day jobs, do nothing but go to meetings—and are resigned to the fact that meetings are just what they do; that meetings are just how their organization functions.

 How the Right to Privacy Became a Human Right by Oxford Academic

-Summary: In towns across the country, many locals fear the relentless expansion of universities threatens the fabric of their neighbourhoods by For some, they represent the very best of British, hubs of learning and commerce attracting the brightest and the best from around the world who bring huge wealth to
+Summary: For some, they represent the very best of British, hubs of learning and commerce attracting the brightest and the best from around the world who bring huge wealth to spend.

 Summary: Have you ever come into work, sat down at your computer to begin a project, opened your editor, and then just stared at the screen?
 This happens to me all the time, so I understand your struggle.
 Even if you love your job, you don't always feel like doing it every day.